makersacademy/chitter-challenge/README.md

 2. Create the database using the psql command CREATE DATABASE chitter_messenger;
 3. Connect to the database using the pqsl command \c chitter_messenger;
 4. Run the query we have saved in the file 01_create_messages_table.sql
+5. Run the query we have saved in the file 02_add_posted_at_colum.sql

 * To view table do.
 SELECT * FROM bookmarks;